dd86k/ddcput/README.md

 66 B8 00 00 00 00
 ```

-The processor may attempt to move a WORD (2 bytes) and move the Instruction Pointer
+The processor will move a WORD (2 bytes) and move the Instruction Pointer
-to the next two bytes: 00 00h, which is encoded like `mov [eax], al`, and since
+to the next two bytes: 00 00h, which is encoded like `add [eax], al`, and since
-EAX=0 in this case (from ModR/M byte), it will attempt to write at address 0h and
+EAX=0 in this case, it will attempt to write at address 0h and effectively
-effectively segfault (#UD).
+segfault (#UD).

-# TODO

-- Clear all registers before running user-code

 # DISCLAIMER

-SINCE THIS TOOL DIRECTLY RUNS USER GENERATED BINARY CODE, THIS TOOL IS ENTIRELY UNSECURE.
-MAKE SURE THIS TOOL IS NOT AVALAIBLE WITHIN YOUR $PATH (OR %PATH%) FOR SECURITY REASONS.
+SINCE THIS TOOL DIRECTLY RUNS USER GENERATED BINARY CODE, THIS TOOL IS ENTIRELY
+UNSECURE.
+MAKE SURE THIS TOOL IS NOT AVALAIBLE WITHIN YOUR $PATH (OR %PATH%)
+FOR SECURITY REASONS. **NEVER** RUN CODE THAT YOU DO NOT TRUST (i.e. COMPILED
+BY ANOTHER PERSON, ONLINE EXAMPLES).

+LATENCY RESULTS ARE BASED ON THE NUMBER OF TIMES THEY RAN, THE HIGHER THE COUNT,
+THE HIGHER PRECISION.
+HOWEVER, THE LATENCY TESTS ARE STILL AVERAGE.

-See LICENSE for more information
+See LICENSE for more information.